Leundo/apple-dictionary-extractor/README.md

 ![](./docs/image-1.png)

-The result of a word "曖昧" parse to json.
+This is the result of parsing a word "曖昧" to json.

 ```json
 {